 Are you trying to pursue enlightenment?
 Watch out the video and know more about enlightenment

 We are now enlightened, we have never been anything else.

-The question now arise, where that enlightenment, that alert consciousness has disappeared from our life?
+The question now arises, where that enlightenment, that alert consciousness has disappeared from our life?

 As children, playing free of problems, we live in the present moment, in the state of alert Consciousness (so if we wish to meet an enlightened human being, all we need to do is go out to the nearest playground).

 Carefree playing was gradually replaced by purpose-oriented work in our life.
-Our teachers and parents therefore taught as how to set up objectives, how to make plans, and we soon learned that future is more important for us than present.
-We then concentrated out attention from the vividness of the present moment onto the image our parents and teachers created in us, onto the image we need to become one day.
-Simultaneously with that process, the impression that we are not what we are supposed to be emerged gradually in our mind.
+Our teachers and parents, therefore, taught how to set up objectives, how to make plans, and we soon learned that the future is more important for us than the present.
+We then concentrated our attention from the vividness of the present moment onto the image our parents and teachers created in us, onto the image we need to become one day.
+Simultaneously with that process, the impression that we are not what we are supposed to have emerged gradually in our minds.